-Intuit Inc is a software-application business based in the US.
-Intuit shares (INTU) are listed on the NASDAQ and all prices are listed in US Dollars.
-Intuit employs 13,500 staff and has a trailing 12-month revenue of around USD$9.6 billion.
+Intuit is a software-application business based in the US.
+Intuit stocks (INTU.US) are listed on the NASDAQ and all prices are listed in US Dollars.
+Its last market close was $396.81 – an increase of 0.72% over the previous week.
+Intuit employs 17,300 staff and has a trailing 12-month revenue of around $12.7 billion.

 - Open your brokerage account.
 Complete an application with your details.

 - Confirm your payment details.
 Fund your account.

 - Research the stock.
 Find the stock by name or ticker symbol – INTU – and research it before deciding if it's a good investment for you.

 - Purchase now or later.
 Buy your desired number of stocks with a market order or use a limit order to delay your purchase until the stock reaches a desired price.

 - Check in on your investment.
 Optimize your portfolio by tracking your stock.

 - Is Intuit stock a buy or sell?